Key Points:

 One of the most important tools is the CT scanner.
 CT scans have given considerable new help in figuring out how dinosaurs lived and operated.
 For example, they help reveal the development of different lobes of the brain, as recorded in the endocast (the void left over when the brain decays:

-From this, the relative sizes of the olfactory (smelling), optic (sight), and other lobes can be examined.
+As mentioned, the relative sizes of the olfactory (smelling), optic (sight), and other lobes can be examined.

 Dinosaur hearing has been approximated using the size of the preserved inner ear spaces.
 Preliminary research shows that giant dinosaurs like Giraffatitan have have heard sounds best about 1 octave below the preferred hearing frequencies of humans.